Is it possible to change the dynamic in your marriage, if your current relationship just isn’t working?

 However, too often when we’re in this negative cycle we actually start contributing to it by creating a pattern of negative behaviour.

 Your spouse is negative, and we sit there and take it.
-We perpetuate it.
+And by taking it, We perpetuate it.

 But here’s the thing about a pattern: there are two ways to change it.
-Either you can wait for the other person to change (which rarely happens spontaneously, unless they are knocked by a 2×4 from Jesus), or you can change yourself.
+Either you can wait for the other person to change (which rarely happens spontaneously, unless they are knocked with a 2×4 by Jesus), or you can change yourself.

 Relationships have their own equilibrium.
 Just like a teeter totter, they come to rest at a balance, where you each play your role.
 That balance isn’t necessarily healthy.
 He may be too controlling, and you may be too timid, or vice versa.
 But there are two ways to upset that balance: either you move or he moves.
 And when one of you moves, that teeter totter will shift and find a new balance.
 When you start acting differently, your spouse often acts differently in return.